 - 1. Be at least 18 years of age and a high school graduate or holder of a G.E.D. - 2.
 File proper application and be accepted by a local, GHSA-sanctioned association. - 3.
 Complete the GHSA rules clinics each year. - 4.
-Make a score of at least 75 each year on the respective exam by sport. - 5.
+Make a score of at least 75 on the Part I, Part II, and Mechanics Examinations each year (assuming these requirements are relevant to the sport in question) - 5.
 Officiate the minimum number of contests required in the sport of registration.